 In the gallery are a selection of the studies I have made over the past few years.
 I used some of these images as source material for my exhibition “Being Human – together” (Dunblane, April 2019)

 Inside out and upside down – the anatomy of a cardboard box

-In an exhibition of new drawings at Dunblane Museum Gallery, I explore the shapes, shadows and corners suggested by everyday packaging material.
+In an exhibition (April 2016) of new drawings at Dunblane Museum Gallery, I explore the shapes, shadows and corners suggested by everyday packaging material.
 This work is based on my interest in these discarded fragments of our contemporary life, and the associations and stories, not to mention the beautiful shapes and shadows, that I see in these objects.

 I am experimenting with a particular approach to making art, consciously moving from concept to making and back again, as described by Donald Schon in his book “The Reflective Practitioner”.
 The trigger in this case is a piece of packaging material that is quite architectural in nature.
 This also picks up on my interest in and research into architectural space, and gives me a framework for the process.

 A shared exhibition (April 2014) of work with artists from the Leith School of Art.
 I chose to explore the ideas of architect, Christopher Alexander.
 Alexander does not take a conceptual approach to design, rather he designs from “feel”.
 In his book “A Pattern Language” (1977) he and his colleagues gathered over 200 categories of habitual space, from micro to macro, from the corner of a garden or room to an entire city.
 These categories are mostly very simple and intuitive.
 Examples include “a half hidden garden” and “a window seat” and “path shape”.
 The “patterns” are found wherever a human being or group of human beings feel “alive” and at ease.

 Alexander’s ideas are underpinned by scientific and mathematical principles, but rather than adhering rigidly to them, he uses these principles as a springboard from which to work intuitively.